nottherealtar/TarsOnlineCogs/README.md

 # TarsOnlineCogs
-Cogs for my Redbot v3 instances
+Cogs for my Discord Redbot v3 instances

 # Contents
 - `cafewelcome` - Sends a python crafted ASCII Banner as a welcome message.